mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Urgency is a huge component of a SOBO thru-hike.
 You should be through the Sierras before the snow sets in for the winter.

 You should aim to exit the Sierras by October 15th.
-If you start your thru-hike on July 1,  <span class="highlight">you will have approximately 100 days to go 1,800 miles to Forester Pass</span>, after which they descend out of the Sierras into the desert.
+If you start your thru-hike on July 1, you will have approximately 100 days to go 1,800 miles to Forester Pass, after which they descend out of the Sierras into the desert.

 This goal is in the forefront of a SOBO hiker's mind.
 I rarely met anyone who didn't have at least some background anxiety about making it in time.